Thanga Tamil Selvan: Personal life

 to Pandyammal and has two children, Shanti and Nishant.

 Political career

-Thanga Tamilselvan in June 2019 joined the Dravida Munnetra Kazhagam in the presence of its Working President MK Stalin.
+He resigned as member of the Tamil Nadu Legislative Assembly in 2002 to pave way for the former Tamil Nadu Chief Minister Jayalalithaa to contest as an MLA from his constituency Andipatti.
+Thanga Tamilselvan in June 2019 joined the Dravida Munnetra Kazhagam in the presence of its President MK Stalin.
 He said that the AIADMK, after the demise of the late leader J Jayalalithaa, was being operated by the Bharatiya Janata Party and he don't wanted to lose his self respect.
+He was one of the candidates for Theni (Lok Sabha constituency) but lost in the election.
+He represented Amma Makkal Munnetra Kazhagam.